 The beginning of the new year is a chance to start fresh and set the tone for the rest of the year.
 So, if you start the new year stressing over your financial situation, you might feel the consequences of that for the rest of the year.

-To make this upcoming new year a great one for you, we gathered several expert tips that can help you prepare your credit and finances for 2020.
+To make this upcoming new year a great one for you, we gathered several expert tips that can help you prepare your credit and finances for the new year.

 Tip #1: Keep an eye on holiday expenses

 Tanya Peterson, Consumer Finance Expert and Vice President of Brand for Freedom Debt Relief

 “If you are holiday shopping, be cautious with the credit card(s).
 Make sure you are working from a holiday budget, and no matter what, charge no more than what you can pay in full and on time when the bills arrive.
 It is not worth going into debt for holiday shopping.”

 Jory McEachern, Operations Manager at ScoreShuttle

 “Before you start wheeling and dealing out gifts, first make sure you’ve accounted for all of your holiday travel expenses and traditional grocery needs.

 To make it easy, start online before you head into a store.
 Online shops typically allow you to search for items in your specific price range to prevent overspending.
 Compare prices from a few different vendors and always search for coupons codes and discounts before you make a purchase.”

 “Avoid the holiday debt.
 This means being smart about how you’ll be spending the holidays.
 Expensive gifts or crazy decorations are unnecessary to bring in the holiday cheer, so don’t get caught up in the spending craze.”

 Tip #2: Review your finances and budget monthly or annually